Image: A group meeting as part of Venice Family Clinic’s substance use treatment program.

 A few years later, Edney was invited to join the Harm Reduction Coalition, a working group of needle exchange providers, advocates and drug users that operated under a philosophy that accepts drug use as a part of some people’s lives and aims to keep them safe by meeting them where they are.

 That philosophy – harm reduction – is the approach behind Venice Family Clinic’s substance use treatment program, which helps people manage their addiction, without judgment, no matter where they are in their recovery.
-The program was co-developed by Dr. Karen Lamp, associate medical director at the Clinic.
+Dr. Karen Lamp, associate medical director at the Clinic, developed the Substance Use, Motivation and Medication Integrated Treatment (SUMMIT) program as part of a team of clinicians and researchers.

 “Studies show that addressing substance use has a significant impact on health outcomes,” Lamp said.
 “We had been screening for substance use for a long time, but we had been referring our patients to outside agencies.
 Having a substance use treatment program that was integrated with primary care and following a harm reduction approach was compatible with our mission and would help our community.”